So You Want to be a Golf Pro?: Tee up your dream career by attending the Golf Academy of America

 The enthusiasm and high-spirited energy of the students at the San Diego campus is apparent walking through the door.
 Gentlemen, sporting collared shirts and backpacks, mingle in the sprawling main room, some practicing their swings in the hitting bays, others looking pensive on the putting greens, and many chatting and socializing between classes in the lounge area.
 The student population here spans from recent high school grads to retired military embarking on a second career in their 50s, who come from across the country and globe.

 “Our curriculum is designed to give students an understanding of the entire golf industry,” explains GAA’s Academic Dean Steve Kaese.
-“They take classes in golf management, rules, golf fundamentals and club repair, as well as general education classes like accounting and sports psychology.”
+“They take classes in golf management, rules, golf fundamentals and club repair, as well as general education classes like accounting and sports psychology.
+You could even check out their mytefl reviews.”

 Students are taught all aspects of golf and graduate with the big picture in a short amount of time, as it takes only one-and-a-half years (four semesters) to get an Associate Degree.
 While 220 people attend per semester on average, class size is limited to 40 students.
 Of the 60 credits needed to graduate, 54 are required courses while the other six are electives.